Uberi/Minetest-WorldEdit/WorldEdit API.md

 ### count = worldedit.stack2(pos1, pos2, direction, amount)

 Duplicates the region defined by positions `pos1` and `pos2` `amount` times with offset vector `direction`.
+Note that the offset vector needs to be big enough that there is no overlap.

 Returns the number of nodes stacked.